-We recognize that we cannot control student effort, participation, and willingness to work, nor parental participation.
+We recognize that we cannot control student effort, participation, and willingness to work, nor do we control parental participation.
 We feel it is our duty to provide all the tools necessary and do all we can to motivate students to succeed.
 Ultimately, we recognize that student effort is controlled by the student and motivated by the parent, and after all we can do, academic success will not be the result if the student and/or parent is unwilling to do their part.

-If a student consistently fails to participate in the American Prep academic program, or if their parent fails to honor the Acceptance of Policy, the School Administration may recommend to the Governing Board that the student's priority enrollment be reconsidered.
-The Governing Board will hold a meeting with the family to discuss the areas of concern.
-Any of the following, and other violations of the Acceptance of Policy or other school policies may result in a Governing Board hearing:
+If a student consistently fails to participate in the American Prep academic program, or if their parent fails to honor the Acceptance of Policy and/or Parent Compact, and after counseling with the student and parent and working to increase participation, he School Administration may recommend that the Governing Board hold a meeting with the family to discuss the areas of concern.
+Any of the following, and other violations of the Acceptance of Policy or Student or Parent Compacts or other school policies may result in a Governing Board meeting: